MicrosoftDocs/ef-core-for-beginners/notes/part1/script.md

 Let's look at OrderDetail.
 This entity will generate an intersection table to facilitate the many-to-many relationship.
 It has navigation properties for both order and product.
 As with the Order class, the OrderId and ProductId represent foreign key relationships and aren't strictly required.

 Now we're going to create a database context class.
 By convention, this typically goes in a folder called "data."
-I'm going to name my class ContosoPizzaContext.
+I'm going to name my class `ContosoPizzaContext`.

-ContosoPizzaContext derives from DBContext.
-Think of DBContext as representing a session with the database.
-On the DBContext derived class, we have four properties of type DBSet.
+`ContosoPizzaContext` derives from `DbContext`.
+Think of `DbContext` as representing a session with the database.
+On the `DbContext` derived class, we have four properties of type DBSet.
 Each DBSet maps to a table that will be created in the database.

 Finally, we've overridden the OnConfiguring method to include some configuration information.
-Since we're using the SQL Server package, we have a UseSQLServer extension method available to us that configures the SQL Server database provider.
+Since we're using the SQL Server package, we have a `UseSQLServer` extension method available to us that configures the SQL Server database provider.
 You can find the connection string in the notes for part 1.
 Set the connection string to the correct connection string for your environment.
 Hard-coding a connection string like this is a bad practice, and I'm just doing it for demonstration purposes.
 Always use a secure storage method for your real-world connection strings.

 So now that we've created our entity model, we're going to create something called a migration.
 The EF Core migrations feature is a tool that makes it easy to create and evolve our database.

 Since I'm using Visual Studio, I'm going to use the Package Manager Console to run the Add-Migration commandlet.
-I'll name my migration InitialCreate.
+I'll name my migration `InitialCreate`.

 If you're not using Visual Studio, you can do these same tasks using the .NET CLI.
 First install the dotnet-ef tool as a global tool.
-Then use the `dotnet ef migrations add` command to create the InitialCreate migration.
+Then use the `dotnet ef migrations add` command to create the `InitialCreate` migration.

 Going back to Visual Studio, let's take a look at the generated migration.
 We should look it over to make sure it's accurate and  it creates the table the way we want it to be created.

 Looking at the products table as an example, we can see where it's creating our identity column, our primary key, our Name (which is not nullable), and our price, which is a decimal with two points of precision.

-I'm satisfied that the migration is correct, so I'll run the migration with Visual Studio's Update-Database commandlet.
+I'm satisfied that the migration is correct, so I'll run the migration with Visual Studio's `Update-Database` commandlet.
 The equivilent .NET CLI command is `dotnet ef database update`.

 Now let's take a look at the database that was created.